 Now, I'm gonna just test you on that for a second.
-Because you said we know this, just reassure us that there is good quality evidence there isn't it's not that there is evidence, but I wouldn't say the words good quality.
-But yes, though, again, sort of studies looking at symptomatic and asymptomatic people plus the risk factors.
-You know, we we sort of know through looking at people who do develop cam impingement, often they have a history of overload in their growing gears.
+Because you said we know this, just reassure us that there is good quality evidence for this.

+There is evidence, but I wouldn't say the words good quality.
+But yes, again, sort of studies looking at symptomatic and asymptomatic people plus the risk factors.
+We sort of know through looking at people who do develop cam impingement, often they have a history of overload in their growing years.
 And I'll show you on an x ray, how that can look.
-So when the growth plates open, the way that the fysisk is angled, can lead you to be more likely to develop a cam.
-So we can sort of see that on X rays, and you can follow the faces scar and often see where the cam bump is, right?
-So yeah, if you if you are a teen who does a lot of loaded activity, for example, football, rugby, league basketball, netball.
-And you do that for around four times a week.
+So when the growth plates open, the way that the physis is angled, can lead you to be more likely to develop a cam.
+So we can sort of see that on X rays and you can follow the physis scar and often see where the cam bump is.
+If you are a teen who does a lot of loaded activity, for example, football, rugby, basketball, netball and you do that around four times a week.
 So the increased frequency means you potentially are more likely to develop.

-When you say loading activity, you just mean
+When you say loading activity, you just mean...?

-loading into flexion or external rotation?
-Are there two sort of risk factors we think are more likely to enable you to develop a can impingement.
+Loading into flexion or external rotation are the two sort of risk factors we think are more likely to enable you to develop a can impingement.

 So in terms of rugby players, are there positions which are more prone to injury than others?
-Yeah, put forward.

-Yeah.
-So those loaded in a scrum where they're leaning forward with rotated hips.
-But yeah, so you know, looking at that, that sort of pattern of movement in that sustained position. potentially could mean you could develop a cam.
+Yeah, prop forward.
+So those loaded in a scrum, where they're leaning forward with rotated hips.
+But yeah, looking at that sort of pattern of movement in that sustained position. potentially could mean you could develop a cam.

 Okay.
-Don't show some pictures.
-Here's where we go.
+Go on, show us some pictures.
+Show us what they look like.

 Let's have a look.
-So here we go.
 Let me just go.

-Let's hold it down and it'll reactivate itself. user error.
-Your first line just in place.
-Here we go.
+Just hold it down and it'll reactivate itself.

-Okay, so there's different types of pincer impingement one is global pincer, so global pins I'll get my model out as well to do like my model.
-So global pincer means that you have over coverage of the at a tablet or the socket, all the way around.
-Okay, so anteriorly posterior Li and also superior as well.
-So this is what a global pincer would look like on X ray looking at the right hip here.
-So we can see that the anterior and posterior margins of the tablet are are very deep.
-We've also got a last tabular fossa that actually runs just slightly medial to the earlier with your line here.
-So that's two ways you can see now an angle we could use to further qualify quantify this is something called a lateral central edge angle.
-So you would take a line straight through the centre of the femoral head and then you'd run out to the very edge of the Assa tabula.
+Okay, so there's different types of pincer impingement.
+One is global pincer, so global pincer, I'll get my model out as well, I do like my model.
+So global pincer means that you have over coverage of the acetabulum, or the socket, all the way around.
+So anteriorly, posteriorly and also superiorly as well.
+So this is what a global pincer would look like on X-ray, looking at the right hip here.
+So we can see that the anterior and posterior margins of the acetabulum are very deep.
+We've also got an acetabular fossa that actually runs just slightly medial to the ilioischial line here.
+So that's two ways you can see.
+Now an angle we could use to further quantify this is something called a lateral central edge angle.
+So you would take a line straight through the centre of the femoral head and then you'd run out to the very edge of the acetabulum.
 Now in a deep socket, you'd be looking at an angle of more than 40.
-If it's under COVID, you'd be looking at angle under 25.
-So you've got that broad normal virus image of that angle somewhere, I thought, no, not the lateral centre.
-There's other angles on there, but not the lateral central idea.
+If it's under covered, you'd be looking at angle under 25.
+So you've got that broad normal there as well.